Mustang Wheel Basics - Backspacing, Offset & More

 We’ve covered the basics and taken the guess work out of buying mustang wheels in our Mustang Wheel Buying Guide.

 But we know that there are a few people out there that do want to know what their technician is talking about.
 For you, we have created this guide, filled with the technical information that you don’t really need to know.

-The offset of a mustang wheel is the distance from the hub mounting surface to the centerline of the mustang wheel.
+The offset on a Mustang's wheel is the distance from the hub mounting surface to the centerline of the mustang wheel.
 It is very important to purchase a wheel with the correct offset for your year Mustang.
-If the offset is not right for your mustang, the steering and handling will be affected.
+If the offset is not right for your mustang, the suspension, steering and handling will be affected.

 There are three types of offset:

-3. Negative Mustang Offset: This means that the hub mounting surface is toward the back (or brake side) of the wheel’s centerline.
+3. Negative OffsetHaving negative offset on your Mustang's wheels means that the hub mounting surface is toward the back (or brake side) of the wheel’s centerline.

 Backspacing is distance from the back edge of a wheel's rim to the back of the center section.
 Measured in inches, backspacing is closely related to offset.
 This measurement is important because it determines the clearance of the wheel in the well, and the amount the wheel will stick out.

 You can measure a wheel’s backspacing by running a straight edge across the rim bead and dropping another straight edge down to the wheel face, measuring that distance.

 The bolt pattern is the diameter of the circle made by the centers of the wheel lugs.
 So, for our 5-lug wheels, a bolt pattern of 5 x 4.5 inches means that the lug pattern falls on a circle that is 4.5 inches in diameter.

 TIP: 5x4.5 inches is 5x114.3 mm